What Is Isopropyl Alcohol and How Is It Used?

-Isopropyl alcohol, particularly in solutions between 60% and 90% alcohol and 10 – 40% purified water, is rapidly antimicrobial against bacteria, fungi and viruses.
+Isopropyl alcohol, particularly in solutions between 60% and 90% alcohol with 10 – 40% purified water, is rapidly antimicrobial against bacteria, fungi, and viruses.
 Once alcohol concentrations drop below 50%, usefulness for disinfection drops sharply.
 Notably, higher concentrations of alcohol don’t generate more desirable bactericidal, virucidal, or fungicidal properties.

 Why Doesn’t Isopropyl Alcohol Kill Bacteria and Fungal Spores?